inancgumus/learngo/12-switch/questions/questions.md

 ## What's the difference between if and switch statements?
-1. If statement controls the execution flow but the switch statement does not
+1. If statements control the execution flow but switch statements do not
-2. If statement is much more readable alternative to a switch statement
+2. If statements are much more readable alternatives to switch statements
-3. Switch statement is much more readable alternative to a if statement *CORRECT*
+3. Switch statements are much more readable alternatives to if statements *CORRECT*

 > **1:** They both control the execution flow.
 >
 > **2:** Sometimes true, but, for complex if statements, switch statement can make them much more readable.

-## What type of values you can use as a switch condition?
+## What type of values can you use as a switch condition?
 ```go
 switch condition {
     // ....